-If you are to bring one to five animals from a non-listed country, you need to get an official veterinarian to complete the veterinary certificate for pets (form E9.207 in the right-hand column).
+If you are to bring one to five animals from a non-listed country, you need to get an official veterinarian to complete the veterinary certificate for pets.
 An official veterinarian is a Government veterinarian who has the right to issue export certificates.
 If the country has no official veterinarians, you may instead let an ordinary veterinarian issue the certificate and then have it stamped by the central veterinary authority.
 Please contact the authority in the country of export well before departure and ask for written information about how to do this.

 You need to present the veterinarian with four documents: a certificate of identification, a certificate of rabies vaccination, the result of the rabies antibody test and an owner’s declaration.
 These four documents are then to be attached to the veterinary certificate.
 All pages need to be numbered (for instance 1 (6), which would mean page one of a total of six pages), and the reference number at the top right corner of the veterinary certificate shall be noted on each page.
 Finally, the veterinarian is to stamp and sign every page.